Chapter 20 : Rose. --- Falling Into Bad Habits.

 “Who are you eavesdropping on?” said a voice in her ear.

 Rose jumped.
-When she turned toward the newcomer, her cousin Roxanne was grinning.
+When she turned toward the newcomer, she found a large grin on her cousin’s face.
 “Keep your voice down,” she hissed.

 Roxanne took her wrist and steered her away from her hiding place.
 “Who?” she repeated.